jamesla/ql-docker/README.md

-# ql-docker
+# Simple Quake Live Server

-A simple quake live docker server with minqlx plugins allowing you to stand a customised server up as a single command.
+A simple and customisable quake live docker server with minqlx plugins allowing you to stand a customised server up as a single command.

 ## Getting started